-Ultra-Rapid DC chargers provide power at 100 kW or more.
-These are typically either 100 kW, 150 kW, or 350 kW – though other maximum speeds between these figures are possible.
+Ultra-rapid DC chargers provide power at 100 kW or more.
+These are typically either 100 kW, 150 kW, or 350 kW – though other maximum EV charging speeds between these figures are possible.
 These are the next-generation of rapid charge point, able to keep recharging times down despite battery capacities increasing in newer EVs.

 Model S and Model X drivers are able to use the Tesla Type 2 connector fitted to all Supercharger units.
 Tesla Model 3 drivers must use the Tesla CCS connector, which is being phased in across all Supercharger units.